lsds/KungFu/README.md

 In the synchronous training case, we compare KungFu (``SyncSGDOptimizer``) with [Horovod](https://github.com/horovod/horovod) (0.16.1).
 Horovod uses OpenMPI 4.0.0.
 We evaluate the spectrum of batch size (from 256 to 4096) commonly used by SGD users.
 This batch size is evenly shared by the 16 GPUs.

-KungFu outperforms Horovod on all tested models, in particular with small batch sizes which can significantly raise the the frequency of synchronisation.
+KungFu outperforms Horovod on all tested models, in particular with small batch sizes which significantly raise the frequency of synchronisation.

 ![sync](benchmarks/synchronisation/result/sync-scalability.svg)